sanaporekar/ScholarsHub/README.md

-# LearnDash
+# ScholarsHub

-LearnDash is a fully functional ed-tech platform built using the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS).
+ScholarHub is a fully functional ed-tech platform built using the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS).
 It aims to provide a seamless and interactive learning experience for students while allowing instructors to showcase their expertise and connect with learners globally.

 ## Frontend Features